 Writing is judged by the class teacher based on criteria set by the Department for Education.
 A child must have met every criteria on the list to be judged as achieving the standard.

 In the new tests, the expected standard is measured completely differently.
 The ‘expected’ score is set at 100, but scores can range between 80 and 120.
 Effectively, anything over 100 is at ‘expected standard’.
 Any score over 110 is ‘working at a greater depth’.

 Parents are informed as to whether or not their child has met the expected standard and the scaled score they achieved.

 Key Stage Two Results 2018

 These results show we are still working below the national average.
 However, we are closing the gap rapidly and have made some significant gains on the results of the predecessor school.
-We are pleased with how the children have achieved under the new ‘regime’, but are fully aware that this is not good enough-yet!
+We are pleased with how the children have achieved, but are fully aware that this is not good enough-yet!
 All our efforts are focused on Cedars Academy providing as good an education as can be received anywhere in the country.